alan-kudelko/DrinkCreator6000/README.md

                     0x008010e8                PROVIDE (__tdat_start, .)
     *(.tdat.guardZone0)
     .tdat.guardZone0
                     0x008010e8      0x20  C:\Users\kujon\AppData\Local\Temp\ccjR9wYB.ltrans0.ltrans.o
     *(.tdat.errorHandlerStack)
     .tdat.errorHandlerStack
                     0x00801108      0x100 C:\Users\kujon\AppData\Local\Temp\ccjR9wYB.ltrans0.ltrans.o
     *(.tdat.guardZone1)
     .tdat.guardZone1
                     0x00801208      0x20  C:\Users\kujon\AppData\Local\Temp\ccjR9wYB.ltrans0.ltrans.o

 ---

 ### 9. Free Memory Calculation

-Free memory calculation is straightforward.
+Free memory calculation is straightforward on AVR microcontrollers.

-The stack begins at RAMEND and grows downward, with its current position given by __stack_ptr.
+The stack starts at `RAMEND` and grows downward.
+Its current position is captured in the `__stack_ptr` variable, which holds the value of the `SP` (Stack Pointer) register before the RTOS scheduler is started.

-The heap starts at __heap_start, which is the first free address after all global and static variables are initialized, and grows upward toward __heap_end.
+The heap begins at `__heap_start`, which is the first available address after global and static data sections (`.data`, `.bss`, and `.tdat`) are initialized.
+It grows upward, with its current boundary given by `__heap_end`.

-Therefore, the amount of free memory is simply the difference between __stack_ptr and __heap_end:
+Therefore, the amount of free memory available in the system is calculated as:

     Free memory = __stack_ptr - __heap_end